-Juvenile Defense in Pasco County
+Juvenile Defense Attorneys in Pasco County

 When a young person under the age of eighteen (18) years old is accused of a crime, the case goes through the juvenile justice system.
 Like adults, juveniles have a constitutional right to remain silent and to have an attorney assist them at every stage of a criminal investigation.

+The goal in these cases is convincing the prosecutor not to file any charges.
 If a petition for a felony is filed by the prosecutor in juvenile court, it can trigger the child’s school to take action to change the child’s placement to an alternative school.
-For all of these reasons, it is important to retain a private attorney as early in the process as possible.
+Some charges trigger a six-month driver’s license suspension.
+A lifetime of consequences can occur if the child enters a guilty plea.

-The goal of the juvenile defense attorney is helping the child resolve the case under the best possible terms for any juvenile delinquency proceedings in the Sixth Judicial Circuit in Pasco County.
+For these reasons, it is important to retain a private attorney as early as possible.
+An attorney can help the child resolve the case under the best terms for any juvenile delinquency proceedings in the Sixth Judicial Circuit in Pasco County.

 Attorneys Defending Juveniles in New Port Richey, FL

-We can help the child understand the charges pending against them and the best way to fight the charges.
+We can help the child understand the charges pending against them and the best way to fight the accusation.
 Contact a criminal defense attorney in New Port Richey, FL, for more information regarding the stages of the criminal and juvenile justice process.

-Our offices are conveniently located at 7509 Little Road, New Port Richey, FL 35654, right across from the juvenile court located at the West Pasco Judicial Center.
+Our offices are conveniently located at 7509 Little Road, New Port Richey, FL 35654, across from the juvenile court at the West Pasco Judicial Center.

 Call (813) 250-0500.